-Today Canada’s strong economy means that they can accept more immigrants from around the world than any other western nation (per capita).
+Today Canada’s strong economy means that it can accept more immigrants from around the world than any other western nation (per capita).
 For people from the US and the UK, the legal requirements for living in Canada and gaining acceptance are relatively straightforward compared to other places in the world.
 Life in Canada has been viewed more satisfactorily for expatriates.

 Cost of living in Canada

-Many expatriates find that the cost of living in Canada is much lower than that in their home country.
+Many expats in Canada find that the cost of living is much lower than that in their home country.
 The housing costs are much cheaper than other countries, and people who relocate to Canada looking to purchase property will find that they can get more for their money here.